 Statute of Limitations Savings Clauses: Earl v.
 SSC

-The Appellate Court of Maryland has issued statute of limitations savings clause decision in a Maryland medical malpractice case.
+The Appellate Court of Maryland has issued a statute of limitations savings clause decision in a Maryland medical malpractice case.
 On March 18, 2024, the Appellate Court released an unreported opinion in Cannon-Earl v.
 SSC Silver Operating Company, LLC.

 Circuit Court Facts